Dioooooooooooooooo/Lexi/.serena/memories/tanstack-query-architecture-patterns.md

 - Does every API call go through TanStack Query?
 (Should be YES)
 - Is authentication handled by mutations?
 (Should be YES)
 - Are tokens stored in mutation callbacks?
 (Should be YES)
+- Does each mutation do ONE thing only?
+(Should be YES)
+- Am I making multiple unrelated API calls in one mutation?
+(Should be NO)

 ## Final Notes